mauroservienti/milestone.github.io/_posts/nservicebus-integrationtesting-baby-steps.md

 }
 ```

 With the above configuration, the MyService endpoint will only scan the selected assemblies.
-A similar setup could have been applied to the test instead of to the production code; however, I prefer to restrict the production code for consistency to avoid tests behaving differently than production.
+A similar setup could have been applied to the test instead of to the production code; however, I prefer to restrict the production code for consistency and to avoid tests behaving differently than production.

 The presented `IncludeOnly` method is an extension method that looks like the following: